-//darcs.nomeata.de/darcswatch/documentation.html
+http://darcs.net/Releases/2.10

-6.2.3 cab - A Maintenance Command of Haskell Cabal Packages
+6.2.2 cab - A Maintenance Command of Haskell Cabal Packages

 Report by: Kazu Yamamoto Status: open source, actively developed cab is a MacPorts-like maintenance command of Haskell cabal packages.
 Some parts of this program are a wrapper to ghc-pkg and cabal.